appacademy/SWEO-Part-Time-Resources/6-Module/1-week/4-day/README.md

 # M6 Wk1 D4 Intro To Python

 ## Functions are the fundamental building blocks of Python and mastering them is a big step on the road to Python mastery.
-- Functions are now defined with the key were "def" js equivalant(function)
+- Functions are now defined with the key word "def" js equivalant(function)
 - The block of code that will run after our function is declared are the indented lines after the colon : symbol js equivalant({ })
 ```
 def my_func(param1, param2):